 Segment performance is evaluated based on segment revenue, segment income and segment margin (segment income as a percentage of segment revenue).
 Revenue is attributed to the segment in which the product is manufactured or the service is performed.
-Segment income is defined as a segment's net revenue less its cost of sales and its allocable portion of selling, general and administrative expenses and research and development expenses (collectively, Segment Costs).
+Segment income is defined as a segment's net revenue less its cost of sales and its allocable portion of selling, general and administrative expenses and R&D expenses (collectively, Segment Costs).
 Identifiable Segment Costs are allocated directly to the applicable segment while other Segment Costs, including indirect costs and certain corporate charges, are allocated to our segments based on an analysis of the relative usage or benefit derived by each segment from such costs.
-For 2020 - 2022, segment income excludes finance costs (defined in note 16), employee SBC expense, amortization of intangible assets (excluding computer software), and other charges (recoveries) (the components of which are described in note 15), as these costs and charges/recoveries are managed and reviewed by our CEO at the company level.
+Segment income excludes finance costs (defined in note 16); employee SBC expense; commencing in 2023, TRS FVAs (defined in note 2(0)); amortization of intangible assets (excluding computer software); and other charges, net of recoveries (the components of which are described in note 15), as these costs and charges/recoveries are managed and reviewed by our Chief Executive Officer at the company level.
 Our segments do not record inter-segment revenue.
 Although segment income and segment margin are used to evaluate the performance of our segments, we may incur operating costs in one segment that may also benefit the other segment.
 Our accounting policies for segment reporting are the same as those applied to the Company as a whole.